 (in pink: the steps that are supported by University Library Utrecht)

 In principle, a good systematic review (for instance in Cochrane Library) has the highest level of evidence.

-Critically Appraised Topics (CATs, for instance in BMJ Clinical Evidence) are often less extensive in scope than systematic reviews; when carefully carried out, they provide good quality of evidence.
+Critically Appraised Topics (CATs) are often less extensive in scope than systematic reviews; when carefully carried out, they provide good quality of evidence.